Medically Reviewed

 Ecstasy Overdose: Signs, Symptoms & Treatment for MDMA Overdose

-Ecstasy” is an illicitly manufactured drug whose primary psychoactive component name is a substance called MDMA (3,4-methylenedioxymethamphetamine).
+The primary psychoactive component name in ecstasy is a substance called MDMA (3,4-methylenedioxymethamphetamine).
 Though this street drug purity is notoriously variable, ecstasy is sometimes marketed as relatively pure MDMA with the name “molly.”1 MDMA is what’s known as a substituted amphetamine compound; it is a somewhat unusual substance in that is has chemical and pharmacological similarities to both stimulants and hallucinogens.4 It is usually taken in pill form, although it’s sometimes sold as a powder.
 “Pure MDMA” is rarely found on the street, and what is sold is often laced with other drugs.5 Therefore, it can sometimes be difficult to know what exactly you’re consuming if you decide to ingest molly.
 The effects of MDMA typically last anywhere from 3 to 6 hours.4

 Risk Factors of Overdose